 Most employee benefit and retirement plans, such as a 401(k), are treated differently.
 In a majority of cases, such plans are governed by federal law, which overrides state law.
 As such, these types of plans do not fall under Arizona’s automatic revocation statute.
 Therefore, if you are named as a beneficiary on one of these plans, you remain the beneficiary even after divorce until this designation is changed.

 Remember, the best policy is always to consult with an estate planning expert following a divorce to ensure your estate is distributed according to your wishes upon your death.

-Contact us at at Hallier Lawrence for more information about your beneficiary entitlement after divorce.
+Contact us at at Hallier Stearns PLC for more information about your beneficiary entitlement after divorce.